Scotty Probasco: Philanthropy

 Probasco sat on the Board of Trustees of the University of Tennessee at Chattanooga as well as its UTC Alumni Council, UT Development Council, and UT Foundation.
 He has also supported the UT chapter of the Fellowship of Christian Athletes.
 The Probasco Chair of Free Enterprise at UTC, was originally endowed by Burkett Miller, Managing Partner of Miller and Martin and Probasco's good friend.
 Miller named the Chair for Probasco to honor his commitment to the enduring values of American Free Enterprise.
 The Chair was held by Jeff Ray Clark until 2019, Claudia Williamson, Ph.D. was appointed to the Chair in the summer of 2020.
 He received the UTC Alumni Board's Outstanding Service Award.

 Probasco also donated to the Baylor School, the Chattanooga Chamber of Commerce, the Chattanooga-based Benwood Foundation, Bethel Bible Village, a crisis center for neglected, abused and in-crisis children based in Hixson, Tennessee, the Community Foundation of Greater Chattanooga, and the United Way of Greater Chattanooga.
 He supported Republican Bill Haslam's gubernatorial campaign in 2010.

 Personal life and death

 Probasco was married to Betty Rowland Probasco, a.k.a.
-Betty Probasco, and they resided in Lookout Mountain, Tennessee, a suburb of Chattanooga.
+Betty Probasco, they resided in Lookout Mountain, Tennessee, a suburb of Chattanooga.
 They met at the Chattanooga Golf and Country Club in 1953.
 His wife was an avid golfer and a former executive at the Women's Southern Golf Association.
 They had four children: